 Hand painted cherry blossom Chawan / Tea Bowl.

-I make this bowl on the potters wheel and once the rim is dry enough to support itself, I turn it over and trim the bottom.
-Then while it is still very wet, I modify it with a few selectively placed dings and scrapes before applying slip to newsprint paper that is transferred on to the pot.
+I make this bottle on the potters wheel and once it is dry enough I trim the bottom.
+Then while it is still very wet, apply slip to newsprint paper that is transferred on to the bottle.
 This allows me to layer the slip and to acquire a stucco appearance, much like on an old building.
 Then, I paint my cherry blossom motif on the outside.
-Once the pot is completely dry, I apply a red slip to the inside and then fire it.
+Once the pot is completely dry it gets fired.
 After it comes out of the first firing, I apply a black underglaze wash for an antiquing appearance to the outside of the pot and a matte red glaze to the inside.
 Then the pot goes back in the kiln the for its second and final firing.
-After it comes out of the glaze kiln, the outside of the bowl is then wet sanded for a super smooth finish.
+After it comes out of the glaze kiln, the outside of the bottle is then wet sanded for a super smooth finish.